18 Quick Midline Crossing Activities for Academic Tasks

 Kids can sit or stand for this.
 They clasp hands together (fingers folded in front of them) and pretend they’re holding onto a paddle.

 They paddle side to side.
-Add a song or a chant.
+Add a song, chant, or class motto to the movement.

 #6 Pass the Ball in a Line

-Have kids stand arms width apart.
+Have kids stand in a line arms width apart.
 Encourage them to square up to the front of the room and to keep their legs, head, and body still.

 Using a gym ball, they reach with both hands to the left to grab the ball and pass it in front of them to the person on their right.